jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 ### Top Mistakes by Developers new to Cordova/Phonegap ###

-1. **There are three similar systems, Cordova, Phonegap, and Phonegag Build.
-People often confuse the three very similar systems and get tangled in minor variations that differentiate them.
+1. **There are four similar systems, Cordova, Phonegap, Phonegap SDK (or IDE), and Phonegag Build.
+People often confuse the four very similar systems and get tangled in minor variations that differentiate them.
 **<p />
-  Oddly enough, the best explanation comes from something built on top of Angular, and wraps the Cordova/Phonegap CLI.
+  Oddly enough, the best explanation comes from something built on top of Angular, and wraps the Cordova/Phonegap CLI. - *Ionic*.

- - *Ionic*.

   From the Ionic Blog *[The Last Word on Cordova and PhoneGap](http://blog.ionic.io/what-is-cordova-phonegap/)*
   > PhoneGap proper was created around 2009 by a startup called Nitobi as an open source way to access the "native" environment through an embedded Web View in a native app.
 The goal of the project was to make it possible to build the bulk of a mobile app experience with pure web technologies like HTML5, CSS, and Javascript, but still be able to call into native code when necessary.